sujiar37/beadevops/README.md

 # BeaDevOps

 # https://www.beadevops.com
-## Choose a job you love and you'll never have to work a day in your life ~
+### Choose a job you love and you'll never have to work a day in your life ~ Confucious